jvm123/conntrack.sh/README.md

 `conntrack.sh` is a shell script designed to facilitate the continuous manual monitoring of network connections for suspicious activity.
 It wraps the conntrack utility specifically for this use case and uses some aggressive filering to reduce the number of logged events.
 Notifications can be logged, shown on the console and optionally sent as terminal broadcast message or as desktop notification via notify-send.

+This is especially useful on a developer system, to observe anomalies during the testing of not fully trusted applications or libraries.

 ## Features
 - Monitors network connections in real-time using the conntrack tool.
 - Filters log entries aggressively, to reduce the output to a level where it is sustainable as a tool that can run continuously in the background.
 Configurable process name and IP whitelists.